 Common Property is defined as everything on the parcel of land that is NOT contained in any current strata lot(s), such as common stairwells, driveways, visitor parking, roofs, paths, gardens, main gates, garbage areas, exterior walls and windows, balconies, lifts, etc, as well as recreational facilities such as gym, sauna, spa, swimming pool, tennis court, meeting room, golf course, etc. The common property is owned by the Owners Corporation which comprises all the lot owners as a collective and all owners must contribute to the maintenance of these 'common' areas and facilities through a levy payment system.

 NOTE - while it's possible for a scheme to consist of only lots and NO common property it's very rare to actually come across one.
-Similarly there are schemes with only ONE lot - again extremely rare.

 For even more explanations about lots and air space and other such stuff make sure you have a read of the web pages found using the links in the Extra Information resources Section a couple of paragraphs below this one.